 TxDOT has and continues to facilitate communication with the general public; adjacent property owners; business owners; residents; the cities of Red Oak, Lancaster, and Ferris; and other private and public agencies with interests in the proposed project.
 Four public meetings were held in 2013 for the Loop 9 Corridor/Feasibility Study, and a public meeting was conducted for the proposed project in October 2014.
 No concerns regarding community cohesion were documented through the public involvement efforts associated with Loop 9.
-A public hearing is anticipated to be held in June of 2017.
+A public hearing was held on June 20, 2017.